YingtongDou/ytongdou.github.io/_pages/about.md

 I am a research scientist at [Visa Research](https://usa.visa.com/about-visa/visa-research.html).
 My research interests include graph mining, anomaly/misinformation detection, and applied machine learning.

 I obtained my Ph.D. in Computer Science at University of Illinois Chicago in 2022, advised by [Prof. Philip S. Yu](https://www.cs.uic.edu/PSYu/).
-My Ph.D. dissertation is "Robust Graph Learning for Misbehavior Detection".
-Before joining UIC, I received my B.E. from Beijing University of Posts and Telecommunications in 2017.
+My Ph.D. dissertation is "Robust Graph Learning for Misbehavior Detection" \[[PDF](https://doi.org/10.25417/uic.22226566.v1)\] Before attending UIC, I received my B.E. from Beijing University of Posts and Telecommunications in 2017.

 ## News

 <div class="highlight">
   <pre>
+<li>[04/2023] Be invited to serve as a PC member for <a href="https://nips.cc/Conferences/2023">NeurIPS 2023</a>.</li>
 <li>[02/2023] Be invited to serve as a PC member for <a href="https://2023.ecmlpkdd.org/">ECML-PKDD 2023</a>.</li>
 <li>[02/2023] One <a href="https://arxiv.org/pdf/2302.07363.pdf">paper</a> is accepted by <a href="https://www2023.thewebconf.org/">TheWebConf 2023</a>.</li>
 <li>[01/2023] Be invited to serve as a PC member for <a href="https://sigir.org/sigir2023/">SIGIR 2023</a>.</li>